blackberry/BlackBerry-Communication-Services-Examples/DataTransfer/README.md

 Notes:

 * To complete a release build you must create your own signing key.
 To create your own signing key, visit https://developer.android.com/studio/publish/app-signing.html.
+  * After creating your signing key set the key store password, key password, key alias and path to the keystore file in the 'app.properties' file.
+* To successfully register for push notifications a google-services.json file must be included in the application.
+See https://firebase.google.com/docs/cloud-messaging/ for help on configuring Firebase Cloud Messaging.
 * This application has been built using gradle 4.2.1 (newer versions have not been validated).

 ## Walkthrough